BSW Field Education

 Students who continue employment while in the program should make certain their employers allow for scheduling changes or flexibility of hours because field education practice internships must take place during the business week.

-A student’s current place of employment may fulfill at least one of the requirements for your field education.
-Field Instruction must be provided by an MSW who is not the student’s work supervisor.
-Under the supervision of experienced practitioners committed to best practices, students apply what they learn in the classroom and in field.
+A student’s current place of employment may fulfill at least one of the requirements for your field education, provided it meets certain requirements and is approved by the field office.
+Field Instruction must be provided by an MSW who is not the student’s work supervisor and the student’s role must provide new learning opportunities.
+Under the supervision of experienced practitioners committed to best practices, students apply what they learn in the classroom and in the field.